nickjiang2378/corpus-cluster/report.md

 corpus for any `k` in [5, 1000] in under ten seconds on a single H200, with no multi-node execution at query time, and to label each cluster without decoding images on every request.

-This yields a falsifiable hypothesis: a GPU k-means expressed through a matrix-multiply distance formulation can cluster the full corpus in under ten seconds for every `k` up to 1000 and outperform faiss, and SAE features can label the resulting clusters without loading their images.
-The hypothesis fails if clustering remains in the tens of seconds or requires approximating the distances.
+K-means is a simple algorithm.
+First, we initialize k random centroids.
+Then, we assign our embeddings to the closest centroid and then recompute the centroids, repeating for a fixed number of iterations.
+This project aims to speed up the assignment portion of this algorithm.
+Naively, we would compute `‖x−c‖²` by broadcasting

-The technical crux is a single step of k-means.
-Each iteration assigns every point to its nearest centroid, which requires the distance matrix `D ∈ ℝ^{n×k}`.
-Computing `‖x−c‖²` by broadcasting `(n,1,d) − (1,k,d) → (n,k,d)` produces, at `n=13.15M`, `k=1000`, `d=768`, a roughly 40 TB intermediate that cannot be allocated on any GPU.
-The project reduces to making this step both feasible and fast on one device.
+`(n,1,d) − (1,k,d) → (n,k,d)`, then squaring and summing along dimension 2 (see `algorithms/`).
+However, at `n=13.15M`, `k=1000`, `d=768`, this intermediate matrix would be roughly 40 TB, which isn't feasible for storing on a GPU.

 ## Approach

-The system has three stages: embedding, clustering, and naming.
+The system has three stages: embedding, clustering, and naming (to describe the cluster).
 Embedding (`scripts/embed_imagenet21k.py`) streams ImageNet-21K parquet shards from HuggingFace, decodes JPEGs on a 32-thread pool (PIL releases the GIL), runs DINOv2 ViT-B/14 in fp16, and writes fp32 CLS embeddings shard by shard with a resumable checkpoint.
 Throughput is about 327 images/sec on one H200 (~11 hours